 11. Keep it in perspective

-Although I've just been through a long list of safety tips I'm not saying that traveling as a woman in India is unsafe.
+Although I’ve just been through a long list of safety tips I’m not saying that it’s unsafe for solo females or women traveling in India.
 Not at all.

-Whilst I am cautious as how as act as a woman alone in India, I do not often worry about theft or violent crime here.
-Keep it in perspective that, most of the time, hassle is just hassle, they just want you to part with your money, not actually to hurt you and, although it can feel overwhelming at first, I've never felt physically threatened.
+Whilst I am cautious as how as act as a solo female traveller in India, I do not often worry about theft or violent crime here.
+Keep it in perspective that, most of the time, hassle is just hassle, they just want you to part with your money, not actually to hurt you and, although it can feel overwhelming at first, I’ve never felt physically threatened.

 India is a very religious country, most people still believe in karma and that guest is God and there is always someone happy to help you out.
-I even found that when I traveled totally solo other women fussed over me and looked out for me (thanks for the sisterly love!) and it was easier for me to make connections with local people.
+I even find that when I travel totally solo other women fussed over me and looked out for me (thanks for the sisterly love!) and it was easier for me to make connections with local people.

 India is changing very fast but for me India is still the most amazing ultimate travel destination.
 Don’t let scare mongering and fears for hassle, dirt, poverty or safety put you off experiencing it!